-A Broward Sheriff's Office motorcycle deputy has died after a crash in Pompano Beach Wednesday.
+POMPANO BEACH, Fla. - A Broward Sheriff's Office motorcycle deputy died Wednesday night after his motorcycle crashed with another vehicle in Pompano Beach Wednesday afternoon.

 BSO said Schaub was fighting for his life before entering surgery Wednesday evening.

 "His heart gave out six times.
-And he was brought back to life, and kept struggling, struggling, struggling to the point he couldn't struggle any more," said Broward Sheriff Al Lamberti.
+And he was brought back to life, and kept struggling, struggling, struggling to the point he couldn't struggle any more," said Lamberti.

 Schaub leaves behind a son, who is also a BSO deputy, and a daughter.

-A woman driving a Mercedes involved in the accident was transported to Broward Health North.
-Her injuries were not as serious, said police.
+Mirtha Odell, 63, who was driving the Mercedes involved in the accident, was transported to Broward Health North.
+Her injuries were not as serious, police said.

 Schaub was initially listed in critical condition after being airlifted to Broward Health Medical Center.

 It's unclear what led up to the accident, which is under investigation.
+Odell was going eastbound on McNab Road and Schaub was going westbound in the left turn lane on McNad Road when the two crashed.
 Witnesses told Local 10 they heard the motorcycle pull out of the intersection and then heard a loud bang.